3.18.2014

 Primary Attractiveness Factors are:

+1.Quality of Education.
 The education process: this broadly corresponds to ‘academic reputation’ and ‘academic and social support’.

 2. Employment Prospects: The education outcome: this corresponds to the perceived value of a destination country’s qualifications within the local and global labor markets.